Explaining the Behavior of Black-Box Prediction Algorithms with Causal Learning: Causal Modeling

 Despite a paucity of causal approaches to explainability in the ML literature (with some exceptions, discussed later), survey research suggests that causal explanations are of particular interest to industry practitioners; \cite{bhatt2020explainable} quote one chief scientist as saying ``Figuring out causal factors is the holy grail of explainability,'' and report similar sentiments expressed by many organizations.

-\subsection{Causal Modeling}
+\section{Causal Modeling}

-Next we provide some background to make our proposal more precise.
+Here we provide some background on causal modeling to make our proposal more precise.
 Throughout, we use uppercase letters (e.g.,\ $X, Y$) to denote random variables or vectors and lowercase ($x, y$) to denote fixed values.

-We use causal graphs to represent causal relations among random variables \cite{spirtes2000causation, pearl2009causality}.
+We use causal graphs to represent causal relations among random variables \citep{spirtes2000causation, pearl2009causality}.
 In a causal directed acyclic graph (DAG) $\mathcal{G}=(V,E)$, a directed edge between variables $X \to Y$ ($X,Y \in V$) denotes that $X$ is a direct cause of $Y$, relative to the variables on the graph.
 Direct causation may be explicated via a system of nonparametric structural equations (NPSEMs) a.k.a.\ a structural causal model (SCM).
-The distribution of $Y$ given an intervention that sets $X$ to $x$ is denoted $p(y \mid \mbox{do}(x))$ by Pearl \cite{pearl2009causality}.
-Causal effects are often defined as interventional constrasts, e.g., the average causal effect (ACE): $\mathbb{E}[Y \mid \mbox{do}(x)] - \mathbb{E}[Y \mid \mbox{do}(x')]$ for values $x,x'$.
-Equivalently, one may express causal effects within the formalism of potential outcomes or counterfactual random variables, c.f.\ \cite{richardson2013single}.
+The distribution of $Y$ given an intervention that sets $X$ to $x$ is denoted $p(y \mid \mbox{do}(x))$ by Pearl \citep{pearl2009causality}.
+Causal effects are often defined as interventional contrasts, e.g., the average causal effect (ACE): $\mathbb{E}[Y \mid \mbox{do}(x)] - \mathbb{E}[Y \mid \mbox{do}(x')]$ for values $x,x'$.
+Equivalently, one may express causal effects within the formalism of potential outcomes or counterfactual random variables, c.f.\ \citep{richardson2013single}.

 Given some collection of variables $V$ and observational data on $V$, one may endeavor to learn the causal structure, i.e., to select a causal graph supported by the data.
 We focus on learning causal relations from purely observational (non-experimental) data here, though in some ML settings there exists the capacity to ``simulate'' interventions directly, which may be even more informative.
 There exists a significant literature on selecting causal graphs from a mix of observational and interventional data, e.g.\ \cite{triantafillou2015constraint,wang2017permutation}, and though we do not make use of such methods here, the approach we propose could be applied in those mixed settings as well.